Backooo/spotify_data_analysis/README.md

 ## Overview

 This project aims at analyzing data from the Spotify API to visualize your own custom Spotify Wrapped that can be accessed any time of the year.
-I am to allow users to genereate their music listenings statistics for any custom time range.

 Key features I want to include:
-- Custom date range selection
 - Visualization of top artists, songs, and genres over selected period
-- data presentation in a user-friendly interface
+- Data presentation in a user-friendly interface
+- Playlist analysis
+- Recommendations
+- Compare with Global Trends

 ## Dependencies
 - spotipy (To interact with the Spotify Web API)